Watch it HERE on your Quest.

 Filmmaker/Developer: Van Phan

 "Upstander" touches on the trauma caused by social, verbal, physical, and cyberbullying.
 How can we be part of the solution and not the problem?
-"Upstander" revolves around the periods of a child's school day, recess, class time, and after school and uses backpacks to represent children in a school environment.
+"Upstander" revolves around the periods of a child's school day, recess, class time, and after school, and uses backpacks to represent children in a school environment.
 The bullying begins in a gym where the story unfolds with social isolation.
 The bullying persists in the classroom with repeated taunts from multiple perpetrators.
-It escalates into the hallway where the person bullied gets his phone stolen and gets trap in a school locker.
-In the school locker, the POV shifts, and the participant experience how overwhelming and relentless cyberbullying can feel.
+It escalates into the hallway, where the person bullied gets his phone stolen and gets trapped in a school locker.
+In the school locker, the POV shifts, and the participant experiences how overwhelming and relentless cyberbullying can feel.
 It concludes in the gym again, where the bystander has a choice to make.
 Will they be part of the solutions or part of the problem?